nadia-hazem/tdl/README.md

 - As you can notice All list elements are created here, via js.

-- For each element we create a check button and a delete button depending on whether the task is in one list or the other.
+- For each element we create a check button ✅ and a delete button ❌, depending on whether the task is in one list or the other.

 - Each time we make a fetch for data.

-- We create several functions to manage actions linked to task as addTask, deleteTask, toggleTask, displayTask...
+- We create several functions that cover all actions linked to task as addTask, deleteTask, toggleTask, displayTask...

-A last file deals with tasks state :
+A last file manages tasks in db :

 ## manageTask.php